udacity/cd0361_Advanced-Computer-Vision-and-Deep-Learning/README.md

-# Computer Vision Nanodegree Program, Exercises
+# Advanced Computer Vision and Deep Learning, Exercises

-This repository contains code exercises and materials for Udacity's [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) program.
+This repository contains code exercises and materials for Udacity's Advanced Computer Vision and Deep Learning course.
 It consists of tutorial notebooks that demonstrate, or challenge you to complete, various computer vision applications and techniques.
 These notebooks depend on a number of software packages to run, and so, we suggest that you create a local environment with these dependencies by following the instructions below.

 # Configure and Manage Your Environment with Anaconda